 Pulsar’s Thermion 2 XQ35 Pro is not an entry-level scope, and they make cheaper models, but if it were our money, we’d start here with the Pulsars.
 This thermal optic features a useful and versatile 384x288 pixel thermal sensor, 17-micron pixel pitch, and 1024x768 display resolution.
 The 2.5-10X 30mm-diameter tube-type scope is suitable for both day and nighttime hunting and is built in a durable magnesium-alloy scope body.

-The Thermion 2 boasts an impressive 10-hour battery life from Pulsar’s internal, proprietary rechargeable battery and their “APS2” replaceable battery in the top turret, and you can get a larger APS3 turret/compartment that you can swap out easily if you want even longer battery life.
-The optic has a 35mm objective lens, intuitive top-mounted button controls (on the rear of the optic where the ocular lens would be on a standard scope), with additional, simple push-button controls on the left side, rotating “menu turret,” as well as video and audio recording, 10 reticle options, 8 color palette options, and WiFi capability.
-You can also run this thermal scope off an external battery pack if you prefer.
+The Thermion 2 boasts an impressive 10-hour battery life from Pulsar’s internal, proprietary rechargeable battery and their APS2 replaceable battery in the top turret, and you can get a larger APS3 turret/compartment that you can swap out easily if you want an even longer battery life.
+The optic has a 35mm objective lens, intuitive top-mounted button controls (on the rear of the optic where the ocular lens would be on a standard scope), additional, simple push-button controls on the left side, a rotating menu turret, as well as video and audio recording, 10 reticle options, 8 color palette options, and WiFi capability.
+You can also run this thermal scope off an external battery pack.

-Of note is this scope’s very high recoil rating of up to .375 H&H magnum and 12 gauge shotgun, which is higher than a lot of other scopes.
+Of note is this scope’s high recoil rating of up to .375 H&H magnum and 12 gauge shotgun, which is higher than many other scopes.

 Bering Optics Hogster Vibe

 Bering Optics makes a good range of thermal scopes for hog and coyote hunting, and one of our favorites for the money is the Hogster Vibe.
-This super-compact thermal optic weighs just over one pound, which is less than half of some competitors, but it is still rated up to .308 Winchester recoil levels.
-It has a 1.4X base magnification, which is suitable for hogs and predator control at close-to-medium distances (but also has digital zoom).
-The Vibe has switchable image polarity between white hot/black hot/red hot/colored hot, 8 reticle patterns including three BDC (bullet-drop-compensating) options with 4 color options for each reticle, a picture-in-picture display with the 2X magnification image on top, 4-hour battery life (and the option to use rechargeable 3.7V, external power option via a USB C port), standby mode, 16Gb internal memory for video, built-in internal recording function, WiFi capability, and comes with a quick-detach picatinny rail mount and a 4-year warranty.
+This super-compact thermal optic weighs just over one pound, less than half of some competitors, but it is still rated up to .308 Winchester recoil levels.
+It has a 1.4X base magnification, suitable for hogs and predator control at close-to-medium distances (but also has digital zoom).
+The Vibe has switchable image polarity between white hot/black hot/red hot/colored hot, eight reticle patterns including three BDC (bullet-drop-compensating) options with four color options for each reticle, a picture-in-picture display with the 2X magnification image on top, 4-hour battery life (and the option to use rechargeable 3.7V, external power option via a USB C port), standby mode, 16Gb internal memory for video, built-in internal recording function, WiFi capability.
+It comes with a quick-detach Picatinny rail mount and a 4-year warranty.

-At around $2,295 from online retailers, the Hogster Vibe is a good choice, particularly if you prioritize lightness and compactness in your thermal optic.
-(Don’t bother trying to use Bering Optics’ website; it’s terrible.)
+At around $2,295 from online retailers, the Hogster Vibe is a good choice, mainly if you prioritize lightness and compactness in your thermal optic.
+(Don’t try using Bering Optics’ website; it’s terrible.)

 InfiRay Bolt TH50C

-The tube-type, traditional riflescope layout is attractive, the controls are intuitive and the buttons are mounted on top of the scope for a truly ambidextrous ergonomic experience.
-The first time you look through the TH50C, you’ll be blown away at how detailed and clear a 640-pixel sensor can be.
-We’re not sure if it’s the large, high-def display or InfiRay’s proprietary MATRIX III algorithm that creates an image that is visually superior to optics with similar specifications, but whatever it is, it will spoil you for other 640-pixel scopes.
+The tube-type, traditional riflescope layout is attractive, the controls are intuitive, and the buttons are mounted on top of the scope for a truly ambidextrous ergonomic experience.
+The first time you look through the TH50C, you’ll be amazed at how detailed and precise a 640-pixel sensor can be.
+We’re unsure if it’s the large, high-def display or InfiRay’s proprietary MATRIX III algorithm that creates an image visually superior to optics with similar specifications.
+Still, whatever it is, it will spoil you for other 640-pixel scopes.
 Dual internal 18650 batteries and an optional auxiliary add-on battery provide 10+ hours of run time.
 The BOLT also comes standard with 16 Gb of internal memory for hours of video capture.

 ATN ThOR LT 320 2X-4X

-There are thermal scopes available for under $1,000, but we wouldn’t recommend them for anything but novelty use.
-Others may disagree, but we feel that if you’re looking for a thermal optic for hunting or potentially home-defense use, it should be of sufficient quality and resolution to make accurate target assessments and hold up to recoil, and the lower-priced optics just don’t make the cut.
+Thermal scopes are available for under $1,000, but we wouldn’t recommend them for anything but novelty use.
+Others may disagree, but we feel that if you’re looking for a thermal optic for hunting or potentially home-defense use, it should be of sufficient quality and resolution to make accurate target assessments and hold up to recoil.
+The lower-priced optics don’t make the cut.
 However, for around $1,200, the ATN ThOR LT line is one to consider.
-Available in multiple camo patterns and the useful magnification range of 2X-4X (higher magnification models are available for a higher price), the ThOR LT is a sort of hybrid tube-type design with a squared-off electronics box in the center, between the 30mm scope rings (not included).
+Available in multiple camo patterns and the helpful magnification range of 2X-4X (higher magnification models are available for a higher price), the ThOR LT is a sort of hybrid tube-type design with a squared-off electronics box in the center, between the 30mm scope rings (not included).

 Best thermal scopes/imagers for hunting (if the price is no object)

-We covered our picks for some of the “best bang for the buck” thermal scopes above, and the majority of buyers will likely be shopping in that ~$1,200-$2,500 range for their first serious thermal optic.
-However, if you’re a buy-once, cry-once kind of person, then whip out your Amex Black card and have a look at these beauties.
+We covered our picks for some of the best bang for the buck thermal scopes above, and most buyers will likely be shopping in that ~$1,200-$2,500 range for their first serious thermal optic.
+However, if you’re a buy-once, cry-once kind of person, whip out your Amex Black card and look at these beauties.

 InfiRay Outdoor RICO HD RS75

-For coyotes or other longer-range hunting, the up to 16X digital zoom combined with the 1280p resolution means you can clearly identify targets out past 500-600 yards or more, and if you’re a capable shot with a capable rifle, you can make hits as far as you can shoot accurately.
-The RS75 retains InfiRay’s familiar RICO family features, including a simple, top-mounted 4-button layout, similar software style and menu functions, and high-speed germanium objective optics.
-However, the RS75 includes 128 GB of internal storage space (which is needed due to the increased resolution and required memory of videos on this platform), the upgraded 2560x2560 AMOLED high-def display that makes the Bolt (above) such a joy to use, an enhanced microphone, and a spring-loaded, recoil mitigating mount for increased durability.
+For coyotes or other longer-range hunting, the up to 16X digital zoom combined with the 1280p resolution means you can identify targets beyond 500-600 yards or more.
+If you’re a capable shot with a capable rifle, you can make hits as far as you can shoot accurately.
+The RS75 retains InfiRay’s standard RICO family features, including a simple, top-mounted 4-button layout, similar software style and menu functions, and high-speed germanium objective optics.
+However, the RS75 includes 128 GB of internal storage space (which is needed due to the increased resolution and required memory of videos on this platform), the upgraded 2560x2560 AMOLED high-def display that makes the Bolt such a joy to use, an enhanced microphone, and a spring-loaded, recoil mitigating mount for increased durability.

 The RICO HD records crystal-clear onboard audio to complement the high-def captured videos.
 The increased audio clarity over previous RICO generations allows you to capture whispers of conversation before the shot or even the sound of a bullet impact hundreds of yards away.

 The RS75’s orthoscopic eyepiece has also been redesigned with premium components specifically selected to achieve low distortion and high edge-to-edge clarity.
-The new RICO HD offers a more forgiving eye box with 60mm of eye relief for a comfortable cheek weld on a wider selection of rifles.
+The new RICO HD offers a more forgiving eye box with 60mm eye relief for a comfortable cheek weld in a broader selection of rifles.

 ATN CORP Xtreme Definition ThOR 5 XD

 ATN announced their entry into the 1280x1024 pixel resolution thermal optic market at SHOT Show 2023 with the upcoming ThOR 5 XD.
 Depending on when you read this, it may or may not be available for sale yet.
-At a projected retail price of around $5,500, it could actually be the best buy if you want true 1280p thermal resolution clarity.
+It could be the best buy at a projected retail price of around $5,500 if you want true 1280p thermal resolution clarity.
 The ThOR 5 XD is a tube-type scope that uses standard 30mm scope rings and features the brand’s well-liked top-mounted button interface, along with a host of extras including an available 1,000-yard laser rangefinder, ballistic calculator, multiple reticles including user-customizable options, WiFi, Bluetooth, sound recording, 3D gyroscope and accelerometer, electronic compass, radar/group hunting synchronization functionality, recoil-activated video, smooth zoom, one-shot zero, and an included 30mm quick-detach scope mount.
 1280p is truly the next generation of thermal optics resolution, and we’re happy to see more companies in this market.

 Trijicon IR-HUNTER

-Trijicon is known for hard-use, duty-quality optics, and its line of thermal scopes and monoculars is no exception.
-Though their thermal sensor resolution is currently limited to a still-impressive 640 pixels, the housings, mounts, controls, and durability of the Trijicon are head-and-shoulders above some of the more, shall we say, “budget-friendly” thermal scopes out there.
+Trijicon is known for hard-use, duty-quality optics; its line of thermal scopes and monoculars is no exception.
+Though their thermal sensor resolution is currently limited to a still-impressive 640 pixels, the housings, mounts, controls, and durability of the Trijicon are head-and-shoulders above some of the more, shall we say, budget-friendly thermal scopes out there.
 However, as with everything, you pay for the increased durability.
-At about $6,700 MSRP, Trijicon’s IR-HUNTER 1.2x base magnification thermal scope is certainly not inexpensive, but the rugged Trijicon design features intuitive, rotary knobs for adjusting the point of impact, a top-loading battery compartment (takes CR123 batteries), an inline analog video adaptor plus USB-C connectivity, quick-release Q-LOK mount, multiple reticle choices including MRAD, MOA, and 5.56/.223, 7.62/.308, and 300 Blackout bullet-drop compensating reticles.
+At about $6,700 MSRP, Trijicon’s IR-HUNTER 1.2x base magnification thermal scope is not inexpensive.
+Still, the rugged Trijicon design features intuitive rotary knobs for adjusting the point of impact, a top-loading battery compartment (takes CR123 batteries), an inline analog video adaptor plus USB-C connectivity, quick-release Q-LOK mount, multiple reticle choices including MRAD, MOA, and 5.56/.223, 7.62/.308, and 300 Blackout bullet-drop compensating reticles.

 If you want more magnification (3x base) and a larger 60mm objective lens, the REAP-IR is available for $9,784.
 Pricey for sure, but if we were going into battle and wanted a commercially available thermal scope we could bet our life on, Trijicon would be the one.